matthewjf/resque-dynamic-queues/README.md

     require 'resque-dynamic-queues'

-Start your workers with a QUEUE that can contain '\*' for zero-or more of any character, '!' to exclude the following pattern, or @key to look up the patterns from redis.
+Start your workers with a QUEUE that can contain '\*' for zero-or more of any character, '!' to exclude the following pattern.
 Some examples help:

     QUEUE='foo' rake resque:work